-Hypoxic-ischemic encephalopathy (HIE) is a type of brain damage that could occur in infants due to insufficient oxygen and blood reaching the brain during pregnancy or delivery.
-The severity of HIE may vary depending on the duration of oxygen deprivation.
+Hypoxic-ischemic encephalopathy (HIE) is a type of brain damage that could occur in infants due to insufficient oxygen and blood flow to the brain during pregnancy or delivery.
+HIE in newborns may vary in severity depending on the duration of oxygen deprivation.

-HIE may result in cerebral palsy, severe cognitive and motor impairment, and developmental delay in some babies.
-Although there is no cure, several treatment options may improve the baby’s quality of life.
+HIE may cause disorders such as cerebral palsy, severe cognitive and motor impairment, and developmental delay.
+Although it cannot be completely cured, the present treatment options may improve the baby’s quality of life.

-Read this post to know about the symptoms, causes, risk factors, long-term effects, treatment, and prevention of hypoxic-ischemic encephalopathy in babies.
+Keep reading this post to learn about the symptoms, causes, risk factors, long-term effects, treatment, and prevention of HIE in babies.

 Signs And Symptoms Of HIE